 That said, we know going paperless isn’t an easy change for everyone.
 That’s why we’ve come up with a few more reasons to encourage even the biggest loose-leaf lovers to support our efforts:

 Because your personal information may be safer.

 Identity thieves only need a few pieces of information, such as an account number and an address, to attempt identity theft and fraud.
+By converting paper documents to digital files using in-house software like FilecenterDMS you can ensure that the physical documents used for registration are destroyed, and then can use a Cloud-based system or some other form of file hosting or protection to give an extra level of security for your clients, or for yourself.
 Some experts believe that paper bills and statements could make it easier for sensitive information to be compromised.
 Because electronic statements are less likely to be stolen, lost or encounter delivery delays, going paperless may allow you to discover fraudulent activity faster.
 In fact, a 2015 identity theft and fraud survey by Javelin Strategy and Research found that an over-reliance on paper statements can result in up to a 30-day delay in detection of fraudulent activity.

 Because a digital database is easier to manage than a mess of papers.

 Bury the paper before it buries you!
 Studies have shown that physical clutter—such as those piles of papers waiting to be filed or shredded—overloads your senses, making you feel stressed and impairs your ability to think creatively.

 Because all the cool kids are doing it.